-The School also provides free access for families to the Study Skills Handbook.
+The Secondary School also provides free access for families to the Study Skills Handbook.
 This site provides valuable information about organisation, managing workloads, dealing with distractions, managing stress, goal setting, developing motivation and more.
 This service is free to our families.
 Please contact the School office on 5480 5900 for the username and password.

 You can read more here.